dcnorris/precautionary/README.md

 emphasizes performance and reliability---attributes crucial to applications such as the analysis of clinical trials.

-Until CRAN maintainers have worked out suitable practices for deploying R packages containing Rust code, the newest features of `precautionary` will be available only here on GitHub.
+These innovations have delayed review and acceptance by CRAN, pending which the newest features of `precautionary` will be available only here on GitHub.

 ``` r
 # Install release version from GitHub